-This funding opportunity is applicable to many courses at Cranfield, please see the 'Who can Apply' section for more guidance or contact firstname.lastname@example.org to determine if it applies to your course choice.
+This funding opportunity is applicable to many courses, please see the 'Who can apply' section for more information.

 Please note that the CSC does not charge candidates to apply for any of its scholarships or fellowships through its Electronic Application System (EAS), and it does not charge organisations to nominate candidates.